bedrock-gophers/inv/README.md

 // The 'p' variable represents the targeted player. inv.SendMenu(p, m)
 ```
-This code sends the inventory menu to the specified player with the provided title.
+This code sends the inventory menu to the specified player.